 My dear Father

-With much love to you all I am your loving daughter
+Much love to you all from your loving daughter

 May E Sladden